A

 Let me not to the marriage of true minds: William Shakespeare

-Let’s straighten this out, my little man ("To a Small Boy Standing On My Shoes While I am Wearing Them"): Ogden Nash
+Let’s straighten this out, my little man ("To a Small Boy Standing On My Shoes"): Ogden Nash

 A Letter: Anthony Hecht